Want to get a few macro photography tricks?

 1. Get enough light.
 Duh, this sounds obvious but more light gives you more options.
 Shooting at lower ISO, getting more depth of field for focus and the ability to use a higher shutter speed for sharpness.

 2. Modify the light.
 If it it aint just right, fix it.
 Use a flash, use a bounce reflector, change the time of day for your outdoor shoot, use a light box or add an accent light, maybe even move your subject to a better location if possible.
+Here's more on macro photography lighting.

 Here is an example of how modifying your macro photography lighting completely changes your image.
 I simply turned off my main light, adjusted the exposure and got the back-lit photo on the right as a result.